umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 * #### Macros and Partial View Macros have been removed.
 Use partial views and/or blocks in the Rich Text Editor (RTE)

-Depending on the usage of macros, you’ll be able to use either partial views or blocks in the RTE.
+Depending on the usage of macros, you’ll be able to use either partial views or blocks in the Rich Text Editor.
 They are not the same kind of functionality, but they cover all the identified use cases in a way more consistent and supportable way. &#x20;

 * #### XPath has been removed